The pregnancy symptom that has been making headlines is one that I have personally experienced not once or twice but

 Women with hyperemesis gravidarum have an extremely heightened sense of smell.
 Anything that’s too strong (even if it’s their favorite scent) will make their nausea worse.
 Products designed to cover up bad smells, such as bath and body products, hand soaps, deodorant or air fresheners can make the situation worse.
 Switch to unscented products or skip them all together.

 6. NO SMOKING

 The smell of cigarette smoke is the most offensive one for a women with hyperemesis gravidarum.
 You may think you’re being kind enough by not subjecting her to second hand smoke but bear in mind that some women with hyperemesis gravidarum can smell it from 100 feet away depending on which way the wind blows.
-They can also smell it on your clothing, skin and hair so if you’re smoker – either consider quitting (recommended) or keep your distance.
+They can also smell it on your clothing, skin and hair so if you’re smoker – either consider quitting (recommended) or keep a very far distance.